Juan (footballer, born March 2002)

 Juan Santos da Silva (born 7 March 2002), commonly known as Juan, is a Brazilian professional footballer who plays as a forward for club Göztepe.

-Career
+Club career

 Early career

 Born in São Paulo, Juan began his career in the youth team of São Caetano, where he stayed until 2013.
 Afterwards, he played in the youth teams of ECUS, Mauaense and União Barbarense.

 São Paulo

 Juan joined São Paulo's academy in 2019, where he became top scorer for the under-17 team.
 Due to his performances in the under-17 team, he was called up for trials in the São Paulo professional team by coach Fernando Diniz and, on 8 December 2019, he made his professional debut in an 2–1 away victory against CSA.
 On 13 November 2022, Juan scored his first professional goal in a 4–0 away victory against Goiás.

+He ended his time at Tricolor where he played 82 games between 2019 and 2024, scoring seven goals and providing five assists during his spell there.

 Southampton

 On 26 July 2024, Juan signed a pre-contract with Premier League side Southampton and was due to join following the expiry of his contract with São Paulo in January 2025.